Adaptive Acquisition Framework Pathways

 - Anticipate, develop, and coordinate the information requirements required at the new pathway entry point.
-Links provided in [MDID]. identify regulatory and statutory information requirements for major capability acquisition, and the statutory requirements for other pathways.
+Links provided in [AAFDID]. identify regulatory and statutory information requirements for major capability acquisition, and the statutory requirements for other pathways.

 - Ensure a smooth transition.